archisvaze/archisvaze/README.md

 **Tech : PostgreSQL, ExpressJS, React, NodeJS, MaterialUI**

 #### About
-Doctors can signup on this website and select their consultation hours and price.
-Patients can find doctors and book an appointment for consultation.
-Patients can rate and review doctors as well.
-I also implemented passoword reset using nodemailer.
+This app allows doctors to register, set their consultation hours, and pricing, while enabling patients to search for doctors, book appointments, and provide ratings and reviews.
+I ensured secure user authentication and authorization using JWT.
+For the UI, I incorporated Material UI components and also implemented a password reset feature using nodemailer.

 #### Screenshots
 <div style="dispaly: flex: justify-content: center">